-The Charter for Sustainable Tourism in Protected Areas is a process of continuous development.
-Sustainable Tourism, or the need to oversee and manage it does not stand still!
+The Charter for Sustainable Tourism in Protected Areas is a process of continuous development

-Much of the benefit derived from the engagement take time to emerge and embed in new ways of working.
-The verification and evaluation visit that arise every five years are an excellent opportunity for the Sustainable Destination to take stock, show improvements, measure change and celebrate success.
-Having an external expert give a constructively critical eye on the sustainable tourism work, as well as offer ongoing support, advice and expertise is one of the most valuable assets of the Charter process.
-Protected Areas are expected to plan and budget for this ongoing process.
+Much of the benefit derived from the engagement takes time to emerge and embed in new ways of working.
+Every five years, the planned verification and evaluation visit is an excellent opportunity for the Sustainable Destination to take stock, show improvements, measure change and celebrate success.
+Having an external expert ensures a constructively critical eye is cast over the sustainable tourism work: in addition, the expert offers ongoing support, advice and expertise and this is one of the most valuable assets of the Charter process.
+Protected Areas are expected to plan and budget for this continuous support process.